philipbrembeck/vegan-ingredients-api/README.md

 ### JSON End-Point
 The APIs base path is `https://api.vegancheck.me/v0/ingredients` and gives out a JSON response.
 (Thanks to IONOS Deploy Now!)

+You can find the [monitioring status page here](https://stats.uptimerobot.com/LY1gRuP5j6).

 ### Parameters
 The following parameters are available as of now:
 | parameter | usage                                            | method                |